wp-plugins/blogchat-chat-system/readme.txt

 ADDITIONAL DOWNLOADS REQUIRED

-To use this plugin, you will first need to install the blogchat client in the root directory of your wordpress installation.
+To use this plugin, you will first need to install the blogchat client folder in the root directory of your wordpress installation.
 You may download the client here: www.fastcatsoftware.com/FCChat/download/blogchat.zip

 Place the "blogchat" folder in your wp root directory.